Savonlinnan Työväen Palloseura: 2010 season

-STPS Men's Team are competing in the Kolmonen (Third Division) administered by the Kaakkois-Suomi SPL.
-This is the fourth highest tier in the Finnish football system.
-In 2009 STPS finished in fifth place in the Kolmonen.
+STPS Men's Team competed in the Kolmonen (Third Division) administered by the Kaakkois-Suomi SPL.
+This is the fourth-highest tier in the Finnish football system.
+In 2009, STPS finished in fifth place in the Kolmonen.

-STPS/2 are participating in the Nelonen (Fourth Division) administered by the Kaakkois-Suomi SPL.
-In 2009 they were promoted from North Section of the Vitonen.
+STPS/2 participated in the Nelonen (Fourth Division) administered by the Kaakkois-Suomi SPL.
+In 2009, they were promoted from North Section of the Vitonen.